omniaintranet/OmniaDocsG2/admin-settings/tenant-settings/sign-off-requests-613/sign-off-templates-613/index.rst

 1. Select "Published document" at the top.

-If it is the current document that should signed-off, no further settings are needed, just click ADD.
+If it's the current document that should be signed-off, no further settings are needed, just click ADD.

 .. image:: sign-off-document-current-template-77.png

-2. If-it's other document(s) that should be added to the list, select "Specific document".
+2. If it's one or more other documents that should be added to the list, select "Specific document".

 A list of all published controlled documents in the tenant is shown, for example: